About

 I'm often asked the same questions about instruments and instrument making and I'll try to answer them here.

-My approach is to choose the very best wood available, by always visiting suppliers in person to hand-select the spruce, maple/sycamore (sometimes poplar), willow and ebony required for each instrument.
+My approach is to choose the very best wood available, by initially meeting suppliers in person to hand-select the spruce, maple/sycamore (sometimes poplar), willow and ebony required for each instrument.
 This way I also learn the provenance of each piece, an important consideration with regard to sustainability of stocks.
-When selecting materials, the acoustical properties are my first consideration.
-My wood is bought, already seasoned, years ahead of time and stored in humidity-controlled conditions, which allow it to further season and acclimatise, giving the instrument stability, and time to mature for optimal tone production.
+When selecting materials, the acoustical properties are my first priority, so by sourcing my wood from experienced and knowledgeable woodsmen who really love their calling and understand my requirements I can be confident of the structure and density of all the tone-woods that I purchase.
+My wood is purchased, already seasoned, usually years ahead of time and stored in humidity-controlled conditions, which allow it to further season and acclimatise, giving the instrument stability, and time to mature for optimal tone production.
 This 'conditioning' process involves subtle, natural, ongoing changes to the cell structure and to the chemical balance within the wood, mainly concerning starches and sugars.
-We are privileged to have such materials for making fine instruments and I respect this by using them as wisely as I can and with as little waste as possible.
+As luthiers, we are privileged to have access to such materials for making fine instruments and I respect this by using them as wisely as I can and with as little waste as possible.

 Surely it must be very difficult?

 As to difficulty, it can seem so, but I simply start at the beginning and continue until it's finished.
 Maybe it is like a voyage to a new and exciting place which you can travel with increasing enjoyment and sense of anticipation.
-The majority of the work is done using hand-tools, mainly planes, gouges and scrapers, allowing the instrument to spring from the natural qualities of each particular piece of wood.
+The majority of my work is done using hand-tools, mainly planes, gouges and scrapers, allowing the instrument to spring from the natural qualities of each particular piece of wood.
 After the instrument is made in the white, comes varnishing, setting up, testing and adjusting.
+As a self-taught maker, I have nevertheless learnt much from my generous colleagues and continue to learn every day that there are always new techniques for working wood.
+It's great fun to explore the possibilities - there's a sense of freedom and 'ownership' if you've discovered something, learnt something, on your own.
 Playing in is done by hand, not by mechanical means, because I believe that these pieces of wood - formerly parts of trees - need to learn how to play real music from the beginning.
 As a performing musician, this approach makes sense to me, and is supported by the many positive testimonials of those who appraise each of my instruments.

 My philosophy is one of continual improvement, led by feedback from players and listeners and my own natural desire to explore new approaches.
 I take meticulous care in setting up and adjusting instruments, with appraisal by experienced players.
 My interpretations of the great instruments of the early 18th century have been optimised and refined through time to give responsive instruments with great tone from the outset, while paying attention to the development of the sound as the instrument matures.
 All this comes together to make instruments that provide enjoyment and satisfaction for the player and their audience.
 To make this happen I like to work together with players of all backgrounds, skills and ambitions to create the instrument they desire.